Ulrich Schamoni

 Ulrich Schamoni (9 November 1939 – 9 March 1998) was a German film director, screenwriter, actor and media proprietor.

 Biography

 Schamoni began his career as an assistant director, among others for William Dieterle.
 He was a signatory of the Oberhausen Manifesto in 1962.
-His first feature film, Es, won five Deutsche Filmpreise.
-His 1967 film Alle Jahre wieder won the Silver Bear Extraordinary Jury Prize at the 17th Berlin International Film Festival.
+His first feature film, It (1966), won five German Film Awards.
+His 1967 film Next Year, Same Time won the Silver Bear Extraordinary Jury Prize at the 17th Berlin International Film Festival.

 He was the brother of Peter Schamoni, also a film director and producer.

 Ulrich Schamoni died on the March 9, 1998 in Berlin as a result of a cancer illness and was buried at the Waldfriedhof Zehlendorf in that city's Zehlendorf district.